 Core tools and services

 Main entry point to the Analytical Platform.
 Allows you to configure tools and view their status.

 A tool for creating persistent derived tables in Athena.

-Useful package for ensuring type conformance when reading with arrow or pandas.
+Ensures type conformance when reading with arrow or pandas.

-The following native R packages remove the need for using Python in R projects:
+The following native R packages remove the need for using Python in R projects.

-A native R package that is used to access AWS S3 from the Analytical Platform, which is mainly compatible with the legacy package s3tools.
+Allows you to access AWS S3 from the Analytical Platform, which is mainly compatible with the legacy package s3tools.
 The Analytical Platform community maintain this package.